-Open research is concerned with making scientific research more transparent, more collaborative and more efficient.
-A central aspect to it is to provide open access to scientific information, especially to the research published in scholarly journals and to the underlying data, much of which traditional science tends to hide away.
+Open research is concerned with making scientific research more transparent, more collaborative, and more efficient.
+A central aspect of it is to provide open access to scientific information, especially to the research published in scholarly journals and to the underlying data, much of which traditional science tends to hideaway.
 Other aspects are more open forms of collaboration and engagement with a wider audience, including citizen scientists and the public at large.